Grammarly vs Writefull

 - How much does it cost?

-- Grammarly offers a free plan with basic features and paid Premium and Business plans for advanced tools.
+- Grammarly offers a free plan and paid Premium and Business subscriptions with advanced features.

 - Does it have a free plan?

-- Yes, Grammarly provides a free plan with essential grammar and spelling checks.
+- Yes, Grammarly provides a free plan with basic grammar and spelling checks.

 - What integrations does it support?